Hexagon/bedrock-server-manager/README.md

 ## Features

-- Automatically installs/upgrade the latest Minecraft Bedrock Dedicated Server version to `./server`.
+- Automatically installs/upgrade the latest Minecraft Bedrock Dedicated Server version to `./server/`.
-- Sets up necessary configuration files in a separate folder `./config`.
+- Sets up necessary configuration files in a separate folder `./config/`.
 - Manages/updates vanilla resource packs by copying them from the server to the configuration folder on server upgrade.
-- Allows automated setup of a system service named `bsm` through `bsm enable-service` and `bsm disable-service`.
+- Allows automated setup of a system service through `bsm enable-service` and `bsm disable-service`.

 ## Usage